The Foundation of Our Future

-A weatherization program that provides home energy-saving measures to limit heat loss and help lower utility bills.
+Is a weatherization program that provides home energy-saving measures to limit heat loss and help lower utility bills.
 The program is available to low-income customers with higher-than-average energy usage.
-UGI partners with 10 customer agencies and, in 2019, provided home improvement energy-savings initiatives to 455 natural gas and electric customers.

 Low-Income Home Energy Assistance Program (LIHEAP)

-A federal program that offers financial assistance to qualified income-eligible customers.
-In 2019, 30,531
+Is a federal program that offers financial assistance to qualified income-eligible customers.

 Customer Assistance and Referral Evaluation Services (CARES)

 Provides referrals to community-based agencies and programs for those in need during a temporary crisis.